 - Stuff the paste into the body cavity and work some paste into the incisions.
 Make sure you have coated the entire fish with this paste.
 Cover, and set aside to marinate for one hour, refrigerating if necessary.

 - After the marination period, allow fish to come up to room temperature before starting the next steps if you have refrigerated them.

-- Remove fish from the pan, and place onto absorbent paper for two minutes to allow excess oil to drain.
+- Remove the fish from the pan, and place it onto absorbent paper for two minutes to allow excess oil to drain.
 The fish can be slightly underdone when you remove them from the pan.
-They will continue cooking from the residual heat whilst you allow the few minutes to drain the oil.
+They will continue cooking from the residual heat whilst you drain the oil.